juliankrispel/react-text-selection-popover/README.md

 As it says on the tin.
 This module provides a way to render a popover/tooltip style component when text is selected.

+> You'll need React.16.3 or higher to use this btw.
+If you strongly disagree please open [an issue](issues/new)

 [![NPM](https://img.shields.io/npm/v/react-text-selection-popover.svg)](https://www.npmjs.com/package/react-text-selection-popover) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Install